-Earlier versions of the camera were made from Bakelite.
+Earlier versions of the Lubitel were made from Bakelite.
 I believe the Lubitel 166B is made from injection-molded plastic.
 I did not notice the telltale odor the Bakelite gives off when rubbed, so I do not think the body is made from it.

 The levers to cock the shutter, select shutter speed, and set aperture, do not feel durable.
 They are made of thin metal that could easily be bent.
 Care definitely needs to be given to the camera.

 Getting the back film door open is a pain.
 There is a small latch that takes a good amount of force to open.

 The other mechanical parts of the camera worked fine.
 Those parts are the film advance knob, film holder prongs, and viewfinder.